Bristol Beaufort: Attacks on capital ships

-On the night of 12/13 June 1941, 13 Beauforts of 42 Squadron, based at RAF Leuchars and a detachment of five Beauforts of 22 Squadron from Wick, were sent out to find the cruiser Lützow and an escort of four destroyers, which had been sighted near Norway.
+On the night of 12/13 June 1941, 13 Beauforts of 42 Squadron, based at RAF Leuchars and a detachment of five Beauforts of 22 Squadron from Wick, were sent out to find the heavy cruiser Lützow and an escort of four destroyers, which had been sighted near Norway.
 At midnight, a signal from a Blenheim of 114 Squadron confirmed the position of the ships but most of the Beauforts failed to find them.
-One 42 Squadron aircraft piloted by Flight Sergeant Ray Loviett (who had become separated from the main force) took Lützow by surprise (the Beaufort had been mistaken for a Junkers Ju 88, known by the ships to be on patrol in the area) and without a defensive shot being fired, Loviett's torpedo hit her on the port side.
-One Beaufort found Lūtzow limping back to port and attacked but was shot down by a Messerschmitt Bf 109; Lützow was under repair for six months.
+One 42 Squadron aircraft piloted by Flight Sergeant Ray Loveitt (who had become separated from the main force) took Lützow by surprise.
+Loveitt did not attack at once but remained in the vicinity, simulating a German escort plane.
+Copying the recognition signals that other Junkers Ju 88 and Messerschmitt Bf 110 exchanged with the German ships, Loveitt was able to attack without a defensive shot being fired, Loviett's torpedo hit her on the port side.
+The ship took on a heavy list and lost all speed.
+The hit also activated her smokescreen generator and one other Beaufort attacking Lūtzow missed because of the smokescreen.
+The plane was then shot down by a Messerschmitt Bf 109; Lützow was under repair for six months.

 During the famous Operation Cerberus, the "Channel Dash" by Scharnhorst and Gneisenau and the heavy cruiser Prinz Eugen, which took place from 12 February 1942, three Beaufort units, with 33 serviceable aircraft were available: 22 Squadron was under orders to move to Singapore.
 42 Squadron, based at Leuchars in Scotland, was supposed to move to Manston but had been delayed by snow.
 Only 86 and 217 squadrons were in position to attack the German ships.
 Of the 33 Beauforts, 28 eventually set out to attack the German ships: 13 failed to find them, three were shot down and on one the torpedo failed to release.
 Only 11 Beauforts sighted the battleships and launched torpedoes, none of which struck a target.
 One of the conclusions reached by a later Court of Inquiry was that a faster, longer-ranged torpedo bomber than the Beaufort was needed.
 Bristol was already working on a torpedo-carrying conversion of the Beaufighter (a development of the Beaufort airframe) and were later to develop the Brigand.